gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 .. admonition:: Tasks

     #.
 Edit the code to adjust the scroll delay in steps of 25.
     #.
 Write code to alter a ``guess_number`` variable in steps of 1 by the buttons.
-Use both buttons to set the number and scroll it.
+Use both buttons to set the number and show it.
 Start the number at 5 and limit it to a minimum of 1 and a maximum of 9.

     .. dropdown::
         :icon: codescan